even13/CV/README.md

 **NHM and UCL** (May 2016 - August 2019)
 *Research Assistant - Palaeontology*
-- Any experience relevent to software development

 **University of Poitiers** (February 2016 - April 2016)
 *Research Technician - Geology*
-- Any experience relevent to software development

 ## Hobbies and Interests